Flavors & Fragrances (ICAP P2)

 Know-how and skills

-At the end of the M1 ICAP Flavors and Fragrances, the student has skills in extraction, characterization and formulation of natural or synthetic aromatic raw materials.
-He will be able to :
+On completion of the M1 ICAP Flavors and Fragrances, students will have acquired skills in the extraction, characterization and formulation of natural or synthetic aromatic raw materials.
+They will be able to :

 • Select raw materials (natural flavors, essences, synthetic products) from suppliers

-• Carry out the analytical control (chemical and organoleptic) of these raw materials
+• Analytical control (chemical and organoleptic) of these raw materials

-• Assemble complex raw materials and simple notes and compose smells and flavors
+• Assemble complex raw materials and simple notes to create scents and flavors

-At the end of the M2, the graduate of the Master ICAP Flavors and Fragrances has skills in extraction, characterization, sensory evaluation, regulation and formulation of natural or synthetic aromatic raw materials.
-He will be able to :
+On completion of M2, graduates of the ICAP Flavors and Fragrances Master's degree will have skills in the extraction, characterization, sensory evaluation, regulation and formulation of natural or synthetic aromatic raw materials.
+They will be able to :

 • Select raw materials (natural flavors, essences, synthetic products) from suppliers

-• Carry out the analytical control (chemical and organoleptic) of these raw materials
+• Analytical control (chemical and organoleptic) of these raw materials

-• Identify consumer expectations in terms of odors, flavors, tastes for food, cosmetics or perfumery products
+• Identify consumer expectations in terms of odors, flavors and tastes for food, cosmetics and perfume products.

-• Assemble complex raw materials and simple notes and compose smells and flavors
+• Assemble complex raw materials and simple notes to create scents and flavors

-• Define the final composition of the product (formulation, sensory profile, ...) and establish its specifications for production
+• Define the product's final composition (formulation, sensory profile, etc.) and draw up production specifications.

 Read more